logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 </script>
 ```

-You will rarely need to access the form values inside the template, but its there if you ever need it.
+You will rarely need to access the form values inside the template, but it is there if you ever need it.
 What's interesting is that vee-validate follows the assumption that most likely you will need the form values at the submission phase.

 So if you were to add a `submit` handler on the `<Form />` component, vee-validate will automatically pass the form values to your handler as the first argument.